 Answer the questions.
-When the procedure asks if an automatic system reboot should be performed, press RETURN for NO. When the procedure is finished, it displays the following message:
+When the procedure asks if an automatic reboot should be performed, press RETURN for NO. When the procedure is finished, it displays the following message:

-- 2 Stop the system.
-If your system has a HALT button, press it twice.
-If your system does not have a HALT button, press the F5 (BREAK) key. - 3 Enter the following command and press RETURN:
+- 2 Press the HALT button. - 3 Enter the following command and press RETURN: